pyscf/pyscf.github.io-v1/index.md

 # Recent news

-This year, PySCF will celebrate the 5th anniversary of its first commit.
+**Apr 15, 2019.** This year, PySCF will celebrate the 5th anniversary of its first commit.
 In this short period, PySCF has changed from being a single-group code to one relied on daily by over 100 research teams in academia and industry across the world.
 The [PySCF paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/wcms.1340) was one